-The Company expensed \$3 million of previously capitalized transaction costs during the first quarter of 2023 to general and administrative expenses on our unaudited condensed consolidated statement of operations.
+Refer to "Note 5: Accrued Expenses and Other Current Liabilities" for information regarding restructuring and other related reorganization costs.
+(3) - The Company expensed \$3 million of previously capitalized transaction costs during the three months ended March 31, 2023, to general and administrative expenses on our unaudited condensed consolidated statement of operations.
 The Company considers such costs to be non-recurring in nature.
-(3) - (4)